RajDandhare/xCat_script-Nagios/README.md

 # xCat_script-Nagios
 This Project is for Boot the Multiple Nodes and make a Cluster with Nagios Monitoring Tool.

+Currently only Stateless script have nagios monitoring tool.

 #This scripts will only work on Linux.
 And only Boot CentOS7.9 in compute nodes.
 #You might need to edit the script for IPs and ens port names (Default IP:192.168.1.1 portName:ens)